gerstrong/Commander-Genius/readme.txt

    We had support for Linux and Win32, but since there is a bug when build, for different Linux build (32-bit or 64-bit) we only use it for embedded systems.

-Compiling CG on Linux/UNIX (other than Ubuntu):
+Compiling CG on any Linux/UNIX (other than Ubuntu):
  * If you want to compile the game, you need to have all the standard development libraries and GNU C Compiler (at least version 4) installed on your system.